Burgundian/CyberSecurityToolBox/README.md

-# HelpfulScripts
+# CyberSecurityToolBox
-A repository of Helpful Scripts, tools, and command lists for fixing various common issues and inconveniences
+A repository of Helpful Scripts, tools, Documentation, minor programs, Compliance Standard documents, Tutorials & How-To's, and command lists for fixing various common issues and inconveniences.